ORNL/curifactory/sphinx/source/getting_started.rst

-Using different arguments results in a different cache path, so computations using different parameters won’t conflict:
+Using different arguments results in a different cache path, so computations with different parameters won’t conflict:

 .. code-block:: ipython3